wcm-io/wcm-io-handler/richtext/src/site/markdown/rte-link-plugin.md

 ### Customize the RTE link plugin dialog

-If you want to customize the link plugin dialog you have to create your own custom RTE link plugin that inherits from the wcm.io Rich Text Handler link plugin.
+If you want to customize the link plugin dialog you have to create your own custom RTE link plugin that inherits from the wcm.io RichText Handler link plugin.
 Then you can override some of the methods that control which fields are displayed for each link type or all link types.

 Example for a custom `linkPlugin.js`: